 Detroit Tigers at New York Yankees

-The Detroit Tigers and the New York Yankees will be finishing up their MLB series on Wednesday from Yankee Stadium.
+The Detroit Tigers and the New York Yankees meet in game two of their three game MLB set from Yankee Stadium on Tuesday night.